 - This payment approach is a concession for the first year only.
 When subs become due the following January, if the youngster is no longer in the Bees Academy, it is necessary to pay the normal junior subscription plus the England Athletics fee.

 - You will need to obtain a club vest for your child in which to compete.
 League rules for both the leagues mentioned above state that athletes must wear a club vest.
-Vests can be purchased for £16.50 and your child's team manager (see below) who will be able to point you in the right direction.
+Vests can be purchased and your child's team manager (see below) who will be able to point you in the right direction.

 If your child would like to compete this season then the club has team managers to look after team selection, team welfare and also the on-the-day logistics.
 The team managers for the 2016 Track & Field season are Karen Desborough for the girls and Paul Austridge for the boys - you will find their contact details later in this note.
 Team managers along with all club coaches are all DBS/CRB checked at an Enhanced level.